Vale of Glamorgan (UK Parliament constituency): Boundaries

+History

 This marginal constituency to the west of Cardiff takes in the Labour-voting seaside resort of Barry and a number of Conservative villages and small towns, such as Cowbridge.
-There have been some close shaves for both parties here in the past: Conservative Walter Sweeney got home by a mere 19 votes in 1992; and John Smith (the namesake of the late previous Labour leader) had a majority of under 2,000 in 2005.
-John Smith stood down from Parliament due to ill health, and the seat went Conservative at the 2010 election.
+It is a bellwether constituency, having been won by the party with a plurality of seats in every general election since the seat was created in 1983, although Labour won a by-election in 1989 during the Major ministry of 1987-1992.
+There have been some close shaves for both parties here in the past: Conservative Walter Sweeney got home by a mere 19 votes in 1992; and John Smith had a majority of under 2,000 in 2005.
+Smith stood down from Parliament due to ill health for the 2010 election, and the seat went to Conservative Alun Cairns, who served as Secretary of State for Wales from 2016 to 2019.
+In 2024, the constituency swung back to Labour in line with the national election result.

-Sully ward was transferred to Cardiff South and Penarth in 2010.